 1.1 Boston Borough Council is situated in the south of the county of Lincolnshire, which contains 7 district councils in total.
-The Borough has a population of 70,500 (Office for National Statistics) and is the smallest district in the County in terms of population.
+The Borough has a population of 69,366 (as detailed in Office for National Statistics 2018 Mid-Year Population Estimates and is the smallest district in the County in terms of population.
 In terms of area it is the second smallest, covering 139 square miles.
 The council area is mainly rural with an urban area comprising of Boston town itself.